dgerabagi/data-curation-environment/prompt.md

 **This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies

 ---

+### Case Study 035: `connect ETIMEDOUT` on Batch Generation Request

+-   **Artifacts Affected:** `src/backend/services/llm.service.ts`, `A89.
+DCE - Phase 3 - Hosted LLM & vLLM Integration Plan.md`
+-   **Cycles Observed:** C39
+-   **Symptom:** When clicking the "Generate responses" button in Demo Mode, the operation fails after a long delay, and the logs show an error: `Failed to generate batch responses: request to https://aiascent.game/api/dce/proxy failed, reason: connect ETIMEDOUT`.
+-   **Root Cause Analysis (RCA):** The `ETIMEDOUT` error is a network-level issue, not an application logic bug.
+It signifies that the client (in this case, the Node.js `fetch` call within the VS Code extension) failed to establish a connection to the server (`https://aiascent.game`) within the allowed time.
+This can have several causes:
+    1.  **Server Unreachable:** The proxy server (`aiascent.game`) is down or not running.
+    2.  **Firewall:** A firewall on the client machine, the server machine, or the network in between is blocking the connection on port 443 (HTTPS).
+    3.  **DNS Issues:** The domain name `aiascent.game` is not resolving to the correct IP address.
+    4.  **Network Configuration:** A VPN or corporate proxy on the client machine is interfering with the connection.
+-   **Codified Solution & Best Practice:** The first step in diagnosing any `ETIMEDOUT` error is to isolate the network layer from the application layer.
+The most effective tool for this is a simple `curl` command run from the client machine's terminal.
+    -   **Diagnostic Command:** `curl -X POST -H "Content-Type: application/json" -d '{"prompt": "test"}' https://aiascent.game/api/dce/proxy -v`
+    -   **Interpreting Results:**
+        -   If `curl` also times out, the problem is confirmed to be outside the extension (server down, firewall, etc.).
+The next step is to check the proxy server's logs (e.g., Caddy logs) to see if the request is even arriving.
+        -   If `curl` succeeds but the extension fails, the problem is specific to the Node.js environment within VS Code (e.g., it's being blocked by a different proxy or security setting).

+---